 Neural Networks

 Neural networks are computing systems inspired by biological neural networks.
-They learn representations of data through layers of interconnected nodes (neurons).
-This reading covers the fundamentals of neural networks from perceptrons to deep learning.
+They learn representations of data through layers of interconnected nodes (neurons). ## 1.
+The Perceptron

 Single Neuron